What Are The Best Clippers For A Shih Tzu

 Corded or Cordless?

 Whether to buy a corded or cordless pair of dog clippers for your Shih Tzu is probably the first thing you’ll consider.
-There are both pros and cons about either type and you’ll have to decide what option best suits your needs.
+There are both pros and cons to either type and you’ll have to decide what option best suits your needs.

 The thing I like most about cordless clippers is that they are much easier to use and you can get to the more awkward parts of your dog’s body.
-Another benefit of cordless clippers is that once they are charged you don’t need a power socket near to the place where you are going to groom your dog.
-This is especially important if you are from the UK where there are no mains sockets in the bathroom.
+Another benefit of cordless clippers is that once they are charged you don’t need a power socket near the place where you are going to groom your dog.
+This is especially important if you are from the UK where there are no main sockets in the bathroom.

 Also, if your dog gets very excitable or anxious during grooming, the lead from a corded pair of clippers may get in the way and make the experience that bit more awkward.